The free-for-all in Syria will make your head spin

 Just when you thought Syria's long-running civil war couldn't get any more complicated -- it did.

-It started out as an uprising against President Bashar al-Assad, but now it's a free-for-all.
+The war may have started out as an uprising against President Bashar al-Assad, but now it's a free-for-all.

 ISIS has lost control of most of its territory after it came under attack from all sides.